University of Konstanz Summer Program

 - Program Type

 Spend your summer studying in a lakeside city rich in history and beauty!
 The Summer program at the University of Konstanz is designed specially for students in the School of Government and Public Policy and is an excellent option for students looking for a short-term study abroad program in a smaller city setting.
 The 6-week program includes two seminars in political science offered in English.
-All 6 credits received through the program are direct UA credits.
+All 6 credits received through the program will be transfer as upper division POL elective credits.
 Accepted students are eligible to apply for up to $1000 travel stipend from the School of Government and Public Policy (limited to enrolled majors) and an 750 euro stipend from the University of Konstanz.

 Tentative Summer 2018 Dates: June 15 - July 29